exercism/csharp/exercises/concept/weighing-machine/.docs/hints.md

 ## 1. Allow the weighing machine to have a precision

+- You should add a `get`-only property.
-- A get only property that can be intialised only from the constructor.
+- The `get`-only property can be intialised from the constructor.

 ## 2. Allow the weight to be set on the weighing machine